sunfounder/3in1-kit/docs/source/components/component_l298n_module.rst

     * - ENA
       - IN1
       - IN2
-      - The state of Motor A
+      - Zustand von Motor A
     * - 0
       - X
       - X